IBS: how to find the root causes and resolve them brilliantly

 Symptoms vary from one individual to another and can be worse for some than others, however an assessment for IBS should be considered if you have had any of the following for at least six months: abdominal pain or discomfort, bloating or change in bowel habit, heartburn, reflux, pain, cramps.

 Other features such as lethargy, nausea, backache, and bladder symptoms are common in people with IBS and may be used to support the diagnosis.

 It is important to have a diagnosis of IBS confirmed and other conditions such as coeliac disease and inflammatory bowel disease ruled out.

 But having gut issues can also trigger symptoms in some other parts of the body, including headache, migraines, anxiety, brain fog, mood swings, weight gain, poor sleep, unexplained fatigue, and many others.

 1. Low stomach acid:

-Hydrochloric acid is produced by our body to break down food and pass it down the system.
-If it’s not enough, food is not digested properly and stay in the gut too long causing bloating, gas, indigestion.
+Hydrochloric acid is produced by our body to break down food and pass it down to the system.
+If it’s not enough, food is not digested properly and stays in the gut too long causing bloating, gas, indigestion.